PaddlePaddle/VisualDL/docs/faq_EN.md

 ## How can I do when confronted with the error of official use cases, saying that the target of LogWriter does not have the mode attribute?

-Please check the version of VisualDL you use (which which visualdl).
-According to the error, it is most likely that you use the VisualDL 1.3, which attributes to Python 2 you use.
+Please check the version of VisualDL you use (which visualdl).
+According to the error, it is most likely that you are using the VisualDL 1.3, which attributes to Python 2 you use.
 Python 2 will install the old version of VisualDL automatically.

-At present, VisualDL does not support Python 2.
+At present, VisualDL does not support Python 2 any more.
 And the instructions of existing official documents ae based on VisualDL 2.0, which also will not support Python 2.
 We suggest upgrading the Python's version to Python 3 and installing the latest version of VisualDL.
 In this way, the problem will not appear again.